 • Up to $120 in annual Uber Cash: Receive up to $120 in annual Uber Cash ($10 per month in Uber Cash, expiring at the end of the month) toward U.S. rides and U.S. Uber Eats orders.

 Here, you can see exactly why this card makes sense for traveling foodies.
-Along with the rewards structure, the annual credits focused on travel and dining are very attractive for someone with a hefty grocery and dining budget.
+Along with the rewards structure, the annual credits focused on travel and dining are attractive for someone with a hefty grocery and dining budget.

 Travel and shopping protections